puppetlabs/puppetlabs-accounts/README.markdown

 #### `locked`

 Specifies whether the account should be locked and the user prevented from logging in.
-Set to `true` for users whose login privileges have been revoked.
-Valid values: `true`, `false`.
-Default: `false`.
+Set to true for users whose login privileges have been revoked.
+Valid values: true, false.
+Default: false.

 #### `managehome`

 Specifies whether the user's home directory should be managed by puppet.
-In addition to the usual [user resource managehome](https://docs.puppetlabs.com/references/latest/type.html#user-attribute-managehome) qualities, this attribute also purges the user's homedir if `ensure` is set to absent and `managehome` is set to true.
-Default: `true`.
+In addition to the usual [user resource managehome](https://docs.puppetlabs.com/references/latest/type.html#user-attribute-managehome) qualities, this attribute also purges the user's homedir if `ensure` is set to 'absent' and `managehome` is set to true.
+Default: true.

 #### `membership`

 Establishes whether specified groups should be considered the complete list (inclusive) or the minimum list (minimum) of groups to which the user belongs.
-Valid values: `inclusive`, `minimum`.
-Default: `minimum`.
+Valid values: 'inclusive', 'minimum'.
+Default: 'minimum'.

 #### `password`

 The user's password, in whatever encrypted format the local machine requires.
-Default: `!!`, which prevents the user from logging in with a password.
+Default: '!!', which prevents the user from logging in with a password.

 #### `shell`

 Manages the user shell.
-Default: `/bin/bash`.
+Default: '/bin/bash'.

 #### `sshkeys`